Written By Rick de Groot

 Rick is the founder of BI Gorilla.
 He believes learning is one of life's greatest pleasures and shares his knowledge to help you improve your skills.

+An ordinal number is a number that tells you the position or order of something in relation to other numbers, like first, second, third and so on.
 But, there’s no easy built-in function available in DAX or Power Query to generate these values.
-That’s why in this article, I will show you how to create ordinal numbers using both DAX and Power Query.
-So you can easily include them in your Date Table.
+That’s why in this article, I will show you how to create ordinal numbers using both DAX and Power Query, so you can easily include them in your Date Table.

 You’ll learn how to add suffixes like “st”, “nd”, “rd” and “th” to numbers to create ordinal numbers.
-It might seem a bit tricky at first, but by following the examples, you’ll be able to make your data more meaningful in no time!
-Let’s get started!

 Table of contents